-Network level energy savings methods can be applied by deploying heterogonous networks, enabling coordination among the nodes, cooperative relaying and cognitive radio to dynamically adapt to changing traffic loads.
+Network level energy savings methods can be applied by deploying heterogonous networks, enabling coordination among the nodes. cooperative relaying and cognitive radio to dynamically adapt to changing traffic loads.
 Hierarchical deployment of networks via macro, micro, pico and femto cells decrease the propagation distance between the transmit and receive antennas, hence, reduce the required transmit power.
 Wireless relays, which are cheaper to deploy compared to base stations, do not require any backhaul links or complex routing schemes, create an in-direct multi-hop transmission environment with shorter propagation distances and decrease the burden on the power amplifier components.
 The challenge for HetNet and wireless relaying schemes is the optimal deployment strategy to balance the trade-off between increasing the outdoor coverage areas via small cells and still keeping the traffic load of the macro-cells at a certain level.
-As mentioned earlier, if majority of the coverage is sustained by the small cells, the traffic loads and the power amplifier efficiencies of the macro cells reduce and the overall deployment becomes more expensive due to the short range coverages of the small cells and relays.
+As mentioned earlier, if majority of the coverage is sustained by the small cells, the traffic loads and the power amplifier efficiencies of the small cells and relays.
 Cooperation among base stations can also help save energy in the cellular system either by load balancing options to decrease the transmission power in the cells with high traffic loads and increasing the transmission power of low traffic cells or by completely shutting of base stations under low traffic conditions and increasing the coverage area of the neighbor cells not to create any coverage holes.
 A more environmentalist solution is proposed in [7] to save energy resources and decrease carbon emission is achieved by using alternative "green" resources such as biofuels, solar and wind energy in cellular networks.